-The book club group, The Ballers, finished the first book…
+The book club group, Coffee Time Madness, finished The Raft…

 My book club group, The Crocodiles, finished Booked by Kwame Alexander.
 Check out our great discussion here: